 A normative implication of this result is that the European Commission, rather than asking countries to adopt flexicurity configurations, should perhaps encourage member states to upgrade their workforce by investing more in education.
-Another normative implication suggested by extensions of our model and results of the case studies can be stated as a political feasibility theorem for countries wishing to move towards flexicurity at higher frequencies (before that the investment in education is repaid with a significant increase in the share of high skill workers): reforms of job protection need to trade labor market flexibility with state-provided unemployment insurance which strongly redistributes in favor of the low-skill segments of the workforce.
+Another normative implication suggested by extensions of our model and by results of the case studies can be stated as a political feasibility theorem for countries wishing to move towards flexicurity at higher frequencies (before that the investment in education is repaid with a significant increase in the share of high skill workers): reforms of job protection need to trade labor market flexibility with state-provided unemployment insurance.
+In countries having a well developed capital market, an unemployment benefit system which strongly redistributes in favor of the low-skill segments of the workforce could also increase support for flexicurity.